YalesRios/Samel/README.md

 > Kindermans et al. [6] and Shrikumar et al. [3] showed that if modifications for numerical stability are not taken into account, the LRP rules are equivalent within a scaling factor to Gradient ⊙ Input.
 Ancona et al. [7] showed that for ReLU networks (with zero baseline and no biases) the ε-LRP and DeepLIFT (Rescale) explanation methods are equivalent to the Gradient ⊙ Input.

 [Gupta, Arushi, and Sanjeev Arora.
 "A Simple Saliency Method That Passes the Sanity Checks." arXiv preprint arXiv:1905.12152 (2019).](https://arxiv.org/abs/1905.12152)

-### Saliency Variance Calculation Methods

-- Standard Deviation

-- Interquartile range

-### How will the saliency play a part in influencing the prediction?

-- Threshold

-- Learned Threshold